-All subcontractors are invited to engage with Community Learning and Skills' Observation of Learning, Teaching and Assessment and other quality assurance processes including standardisation, Internal/External Verification/Moderation, self-assessment and quality improvement plans.
+All subcontractors are invited to engage with Community Learning and Skills’ Observation of Learning, Teaching and Assessment and other quality assurance processes including standardisation, internal/external verification and moderation, self-assessment and quality improvement plans.

 The quality of the provision will be monitored and managed through our existing quality improvement processes and included within Community Learning and Skills’ self-assessment report and quality improvement plan.
 A management fee of between 15% and 20% is retained by Community Learning and Skills from all subcontracted provision.
 This fee is calculated against the assessment of risk, calculated from the due diligence process, and level of management intervention associated with the subcontractor.